MSKatKing/GroveOS-rs/README.md

 ### What is GroveOS?

 GroveOS is a Rust-based operating system built from scratch mostly as a hobby.
 This codebase is accompanied by a collection of blog-style pages explaining a lot of what the code does.
 If anyone is looking at building their own operating system, I hope that those pages prove to be helpful.
-The pages can be found at
+The pages can be found [here](https://dinoslice.com/grove-os/).

 ### Roadmap